COSC3020/graph-representations-megrose10/README.md

 What is the runtime complexity of the conversion that you implemented?
 Does it depend on the number of vertices, the number of edges, or both?

+When turning a matrix into a list, only the vertices effect the runtime complexity.
+Since we are turning a matrix into a list, we look at vertices a squared amount of time since we first look at the row and then each column.
+The runtime complexity becuase of this is $O(v^2)$.

 Describe your reasoning and the conclusion you've come to.
 Your reasoning is the most important part.
 Add your answer to this markdown file.